 Each year Environmental Studies is proud to award a number of scholarships to students majoring in any of the degrees offered by the Environmental Studies (B.A., B.S., and Hydrologic Sciences).
 Below is a list of the program scholarships.
 In addition, there are a large number of campus, community, and other scholarship opportunities available and interested students are encouraged to seek out additional information via UCSB's Financial Aid Office.

 Barker Scholarship for Environmental Internships

-Description: The Environmental Studies Program awards one to two Barker Scholarship annually to assist a student who enrolls in an unpaid environmental internship.
-The purpose of this scholarship is to lessen the financial burden on students so that they may pursue an unpaid internship and gain valuable hands-on learning experience in the environmental field of their choice.
-The Barker Scholarship will be awarded to one (1) full-time junior or senior Environmental Studies or Hydrology major who possess a minimum overall GPA of 3.0.
-Scholarship can be used any quarter prior to graduation and disbursement of the money is contingent upon securing an internship and enrollment in at least 2 units of ENVS 192, Internship in Environmental Studies.
+Description: The Environmental Studies Program will award two Barker Scholarships in 2021 to assist student who participates in an unpaid environmental internship before they graduate.
+The purpose of this scholarship is to lessen the financial burden on students so they may pursue an unpaid internship and gain valuable hands-on learning experience in the environmental field of their choice.

-Eligibility: The Barker Scholarship will be awarded to one (1) full-time junior or senior Environmental Studies or Hydrology major who possess a minimum overall GPA of 3.0.
-Scholarship can be used any quarter prior to graduation and disbursement of the money is contingent upon securing an internship and enrollment in at least 2 units of ENVS 192, Internship in Environmental Studies.
+Eligibility: The Barker Scholarship is made possible by the generosity of the Coeta and Donald Barker Foundation and will be awarded to two full-time sophomore, junior or senior Environmental Studies or Hydrologic Science and Policy majors who possess a minimum overall GPA of 2.75.
+Disbursement of the award is contingent upon securing an internship and enrollment in a minimum of 2 units in ENV S 192, Internship in Environmental Studies, during any quarter prior to officially graduating.
+Once enrolled in ENV S 192 the money will be processed and sent to the award winner.